Valleyaapo/innoday/README.md

 (Presentation Hierarchical)
 (Customize - Content - Nested)

+# BIG TODO
+Archive event:
+Move the data from tables to archive-tables, delete unnecessary data: team, innovation and votes for innovations are relevant : how to? think it Create the archive tables according to the previous Empty the databases for the new event
+Add to the Archive the: name the new event below which comes the innovations (which inno belongs to which event ->)

 # Further development ideas for the software
 Three votes for a voter, names are not probably necessary info in the database for usage but how to ensure a voter does not vote more than three times if there's no name check?
-The % of the given votes among the voters next to the amount of the votes
+The % of the given votes among the voters next to the amount of the votes -> three votes can be rounded by giving each student 3 profiles to vote on with, requires meeting with the teams beforehand possibly?

 # Further usage of the software
 Admin should check the status of the software in a good time before the need of the usage